justyceh/github-tutorial3/README.md

 - We can use git checkout -b to create a new branch, or switch between sticks
 - We can use git checkout -b to create a new branch, or switch between trees

+# Now lets explore how to undo git adds in git

+If we add some new stuff but we want to get rid of it, we can use the git reset Let's say we added new lines to the readme.md and then used git add .
+If we follow up with git reset, it will unstage what we just staged We can call git reset by itself to reset everything we added, or git reset readme.md or any file name to target that specific file

+# Now lets explore how to undo commits

+Now in order to undo commits we use this command git reset HEAD~1
+This command will unstage and uncommit to before whatever we just commited, aka the previous commit

+# Git forking

+We use git forking when we want to copy a entire repository, with this we can then do anything we want to do with that repository

+It differs from cloning because if we clone from a popular repository if we dont have permissions we cannot push changes to their repo, but if we fork their repo we get a complete copy where we can do whatever we please